15 Years at XING: Reflections and a Farewell

 Every location was a secret, and they didn’t reveal it until we arrived.
 On the second day, the party location was even more exciting.
 We were driven for half an hour across the island to Son Termes Finca, a large, historic Spanish finca on a mountain.
 The setting was incredible, featuring old fireplaces, stone walls, colorful lighting, fire pots, Mariachi musicians, paella pans, homemade burgers, Iberian ham, and suckling pig.
 The variety of food at all the locations was astonishing.

 The next morning, most people were severely hungover.
-Some were still drunk when we flew home, resulting in a miserable day.
+Some were still drunk when we flew home, resulting in a miserable flight for some.
 I, on the other hand, do not drink alcohol, so I was up at 7 a.m.
 I hiked up the mountain to Castell de Bellver, an old castle overlooking Palma de Mallorca.
 It opened when I arrived, and I climbed the towers, visited the museum with Roman statues, and enjoyed a magnificent view of Palma de Mallorca and the sea.

 We had another offsite with the Growth cluster in July 2017 at the same Herrenhaus Gut Bliestorf location.
 However, this time it rained so heavily that everyone got soaked to the bone.
 The event manager had planned many outdoor activities, including a scavenger hunt and raft building, all in the pouring rain.